-As a result, any content services platform needs to be able to cope with this.
-The needs of a modern business require the management of potentially BILLIONS of items, of any file type, stored in any system or repository.
-This is not optional - even the smallest of organizations have multiple content and data stores.
-Join these together and the amount of information you are managing is significant - if your content services platform does not scale accordingly, then it simply will not work.
+As a result, a content services platform needs to cope with this.
+The needs of a modern business require the management of potentially BILLIONS of content pieces, of any file type, stored in any system or repository.
+This is not optional - even the smallest organizations have multiple content and data stores.
+Join these together and the amount of information you are managing is significant - if your Content Services Platform does not scale accordingly, then it simply won’t work.

 A modern business does not run on word documents and PDFs alone.

-The huge growth of file formats spans much more than simple office documents and now needs to include the likes of video, audio, and images.
-The integration of these file types into mainstream business processes is happening and therefore the management of any and all of these file types — natively from within the CSP— is a critical feature.
+The huge growth of file formats spans much more than simple office documents and now needs to include the likes of video, audio, 3D files and images.
+The integration of various file types into mainstream business processes is happening and therefore the management of any and all of these file types — natively from within the CSP— is a critical feature.

-Arguably this could be the most important feature of all because without connecting together the various information sources within the business you can’t provide a centralized view of your information assets, or deliver personalized content-driven applications to end-users, and you really don’t need to scale massively because you’re only working with one system.
+Arguably this could be the most important feature of all because without connecting information systems within the business, you can’t provide a centralized view of your information assets, or deliver personalized content-driven applications to end-users, and you really don’t need to scale massively because you’re only working with one system.

 Without it, you have just another silo.

 We now live in the era of the cloud.
 Fact.

 For many years, organizations were reluctant to move to cloud-based solutions, and indeed within certain industries there is still caution but for most, the power, scalability and capabilities available via the cloud simply cannot be delivered in-house.